 - Make it a meal!
 Make this superfood snack more filling by adding oats, chia, or a protein like yogurt or protein powder, along with healthy fat such as nut butter.

-- Tip: Use a frozen banana to reduce the amount of ice cubes needed, which will produce a smoother (less icy) texture.
+- Tip: Use a frozen banana and mango to reduce the amount of ice cubes needed, which will produce a smoother (less icy) texture.